What is Remote Patient Monitoring?

 Who qualifies for CPT 99453?

-Due to the current public health emergency, these initial in-person visits are no longer available to some, thus doctors can now use remote communication for first time visits to establish a virtual relationship with Medicare patients suffering from chronic conditions.
+Doctors can now use remote communication for first time visits to establish a virtual relationship with Medicare patients suffering from chronic conditions.

 What devices are used for CPT Code 99453?